- Major: Aerospace Engineering

 - E-mail: email@example.com

 From a young age, I have been passionate about science and developed strong logic and problem-solving skills.
 I especially was fascinated with space and the vastness of our universe, and it wasn’t until I attended a high-school STEM camp for girls that one of the aerospace engineers told me that I would make a brilliant rocket scientist and could have a chance to work in the field of space exploration.
 Ever since then, I’ve been committed to aerospace engineering and I haven’t looked back.
-There’s still so much I want to learn about engineering and what technical sub-field I would enjoy the most, so I plan on going to graduate school before joining the aerospace workforce.
+There’s still so much I want to learn about engineering and what technical sub-field I would enjoy the most, so I plan on going to graduate school at some point in my career!

-While I was initially very nervous about attending such a large institution like the University of Tennessee, my fears were all dispelled soon after I visited the campus for the first time.
+While I was initially very nervous about attending such a large institution as the University of Tennessee, my fears were all dispelled soon after I visited the campus for the first time.
 Other than our stunning campus views and the many gorgeous buildings we have, I realized from hearing from the advisors and other students that there’s so much more to the college of engineering than classes and homework.
-TICKLE is so much more than that, it brings so many intelligent and unique individuals and is a powerhouse of engaging student organizations, undergraduate research, study abroad opportunities, amazing professors and faculty, and so much more!
+The Tickle College of Engineering brings so many intelligent and unique individuals and is a powerhouse of engaging student organizations, undergraduate research, study abroad opportunities, amazing professors and faculty, and so much more!